kauzhik/fas/README.md

 The overall system was a team work and the reference to the implementation of sensor and mobile application is given below.

 ### Sensor application in Python( Client side implementation) ###
-Author - Shelby LeBlanc
+Author - Shelby LeBlanc,
 Link - Coming soon..

 ### Mobile application in Android( Client side implementation) ###
-Language - A
-Author - Sagun Pandey
+Author - Sagun Pandey,
 Link - Coming soon..

 ## Prerequisites ##
 1. Oracle Java Development Kit 8
-2. Spring framework
+2. Spring boot, Hibernate
 3. MySQL server

 ## Setting-up development environment ##